Portia-dot/Portia-dot/README.md

-# Welcome to NOA7's GitHub!
+# Welcome to Portia Dot's GitHub!
 Hi there!
 I'm **Modamori Oluwayomi Felix** — a Data Analyst and Machine Learning Developer driven by curiosity and a mission to turn raw data into powerful insight.

 **_"From wildfire prediction to dashboard design — I build data tools that matter."_**